 Now if you made your mind to improve appearance of your acne scarring and its treatment, which one suits you most?
 There are many factors you should consider.
 Among the most important ones are recovery period, cost, complexion type, an at home program as oppose to an office procedure.
 Can you stay home for three four weeks after a procedure at a plastic surgeon office?
 For how long you have been dealing with scarring and damaged skin?
 Ongoing regimens versus one-time procedures?
 Which one works better?
 Does the result of office resurfacing procedures last longer?
 Is the result permanent?
 These are the type of questions you may have for at a dermatologist or a plastic surgeon.
 See also our frequently asked questions page to find answer for some of your questions.

 Some may get healed on their own.
 Spontaneous attenuation of hypertrophic lesions is sometimes seen.
-Wait at least six to twelve months to see how your skin can heal itself.
-The truth is most available acne scar treatment modalities work through skin resurfacing, renewing your skin by removing top layer of the skin.
-The outcome and efficacy of these products could be different though.
+Wait at least six to twelve months to see how your skin own healing mechanisms progress to correct unfavorable results.
+Discolorations are more amenable to treatment while degenerated tissue in case of atrophic scars is more toilsome to treat and ultimately not fully recoverable.
+The truth is most available treatment modalities work through skin resurfacing, renewing your skin by removing top layer of the skin.
+The outcome and efficacy of these acne scars products could be different though.
 One factor that especially affect the result is individual’s skin type.
-Interestingly, individual’s skin type can make you a better candidate for certain procedure.
+Interestingly, individual’s skin type can make you a better candidate for certain procedures.
 Most of these treatments even retinoid creams act on epidermis, removing the top layer of the skin, their influence on dermis, the second top layer, if there is any, is minimal.
 Arrangement of extracellular fibers has been impaired as a result of work of skin’s healing mechanisms in response to an injury.
 Disorderly reorganization of extracellular fibers is clearly noted.
 Rearranging these haphazardly-arranged collagen fibers in dermis is not something most procedures/treatments can achieve.
-There are some hopes in that regard using Vitamin C serums enriched with antioxidants, however, the net result is not very promising, especially when they are used alone.
+Targeting deeper layers of the skin, dermis, is more challenging yet more promising as is the case with Dermal Repair serum, which prominently affects dermis for connective tissue activation and recovery.
 Having said all that, should I start an acne scar treatment?
 Our answer is yes, we understand the amount of distress scars can bring to your life and we are here to help while believing early intervention is the key.
 We believe, deep facial acne scarring may not be relieved entirely, however, their appearance could be improved.
 Your face can experience smoothness, vitality and a healthy glow.
 Simultaneously, appearance of deep facial scarring could be overwhelmed by epidermis uniformity and integrity.